In Aleppo, a fragile ceasefire and relieved residents

 We were able to get to the road that UN aid trucks will take when they are allowed to enter the city.
 It is called the Castello Road and runs north of the city before branching off toward the rebel-held areas.

 The part of Castello we got to was also lined with the carcasses of war-ravaged buildings.
-But the road itself is clear and could accommodate the aid trucks, which will corry food and medicine.
+But the road itself is clear and could accommodate the aid trucks, which will carry food and medicine.

-It is not clear when that will happen, but the UN says it is working round the clock to get he necessary permissions.
+It is not clear when that will happen, but the UN says it is working round the clock to get the necessary permissions.

-Staffan de Mistura, the U.N. special envoy for Syria, said the convoy is ready to go.
+Staffan de Mistura, the UN special envoy for Syria, said the convoy is ready to go.
 "They are ready and sealed and once they move, they will not be harassed.
 They will not be investigated, and they will be moving through that road all the way to eastern Aleppo."